100th Anniversary of the Chinese Communist Party

 Celebrations of the 100th anniversary of the founding of the Chinese Communist Party were held on 1 July 2021 in Beijing to celebrate the centennial of the founding of the Chinese Communist Party (CCP), which has been the sole governing political party of the People's Republic of China (PRC) since 1949.

-CCP General Secretary Xi Jinping, as the guest of honor, delivered a speech and presented the Order of July the First order of honour to CCP members who have made significant contributions.
+CCP general secretary Xi Jinping, as the guest of honor, delivered a speech and presented the Order of July the First order of honor to CCP members who have made significant contributions.
 Premier Li Keqiang served as the official host of the event.
 Similar celebrations were scheduled nationwide in mainland China, the Macau Special Administrative Region, and the Hong Kong Special Administrative Region, coinciding with the 24th anniversary of the handover from the United Kingdom on the same day.

 Background

-The CCP was founded in 1921 by Chen Duxiu and Li Dazhao, with the help of the Far Eastern Bureau of the Russian Social Democratic Labour Party (Bolsheviks), who seized power in Russia after the 1917 October Revolution, and the Far Eastern Secretariat of the Communist International.
-From 1927 to 1950, the CCP fought a civil war against the Kuomintang-led government but it temporarily ceased its hostilities to form a short-lived alliance with the Kuomintang to fight the war against Japan, and in 1949, it emerged victorious when Chairman Mao proclaimed the establishment of the People's Republic of China, and the Republic of China retreated to Taiwan.
-Since then, the CCP has been the sole ruling party in the country, renamed the People's Republic of China in 1949.
+The CCP was founded in 1921 by Chen Duxiu and Li Dazhao, with the help of the Far Eastern Bureau of the Communist International.
+From 1927 to 1950, the CCP fought a civil war against the Kuomintang-led government but it temporarily ceased its hostilities to form a united front with the Kuomintang during the Second Sino-Japanese War to fight occupation by the Empire of Japan.
+In October 1949, Mao Zedong proclaimed the establishment of the People's Republic of China, and the Republic of China retreated to Taiwan.
+Since then, the CCP has been the sole ruling party in the country.